EliaTogni/Univault/Statistical Methods for Machine Learning.md

 ## Example
 In supervised learning, an **example** is a pair $(x,y)$ where $x$ is a data point and $y$ is the “true” label associated with $x$.
 In some cases, there is a unique true label for $x$.
 This happens when $y$ measures some objective property of the data point; for example, $y$ is the closing price of a stock on a certain day.
 In some other cases, the label $y$ is subjectively assigned by a human annotator; for example, the genre of a movie.
 Clearly, different annotators may have different opinions about a movie’s genre, implying that the same data point may occur with different “true” labels.

 In order to estimate the predictive power of a predictor it is typically used a **test set**.
 This is a set of examples $(x_1′ ,y_1′ ),..., (x_n′ ,y_n′ )$.
 Technically, it is a multiset because some examples may occur more than once.
 However, treating datasets as multisets complicates the notation.
 For this reason, and without much loss of generality, datasets will be mostly viewed as sets in the standard mathematical acception.
-Given a loss function $\ell$, the test set is used to compute the test error of a predictors $f$,
+Given a loss function $\ell$, the test set is used to compute the **test error**   of a predictors $f$,

 $$ \frac{1}{n}\sum_{t = 1}^{n}\ell(y'_t, f({\mathbf{x}}'_t))$$

 The test error is meant to estimate the **average performance** of the predictor on typical real-world data.

-A **learning algorithm** receives a training set as input and outputs a predictor.
-A training set is a set of examples $(x_1,y_1),..., (x_m,y_m).$ Training and test set are often prepared together, through a single round of data collection and annotation.
+A **learning algorithm** receives a **training set** as input and outputs a predictor.
+A training set is a set of examples $\{(x_1,y_1), ..., (x_m,y_m)\}$.
+Training an d test set are often prepared together, through a single round of data collection and annotation.
 Partitioning the examples in training and test data is done afterward, typically using a random split.
 The objective is to develop a theory to guide in the design of learning algorithms that generate predictors with low test error.

 Since the only input to a learning algorithm is the training set $S \equiv (x_1,y_1),..., (x_m,y_m)$, a natural approach to the design of learning algorithms is to assume that the **training error** (or **empirical risk**)